 Four technical tasks have been identified to cover the scope of the activity and fulfil the project objectives:

-- Task 3: Analysis of tests performed, consultation with Stakeholders
+- Task 3: Analysis of tests performed, consultation with stakeholders; and

 Workshops & Consultations